VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 No release date prediction this time.
 We won't ever release the app if we continue adding so many stories.

-{% include image.html src="story-counting-week-18" alt="commutative flow for week 18" %}
+{% include image.html src="story-counting-week-18" alt="cumulative flow for week 18" %}

 #### Release